MITIH-Dreamlab/JingSpringThing/README.md

 - **Finalising Perplexity Integration:** Ensuring seamless processing and enhancement of Markdown files via the Perplexity AI API.
 - **Expanding Unit Tests:** Continuously improving test coverage to encompass all new features and components.
 - **Performance Enhancements:** Further optimising the Rust-based server for scalability and efficiency.
+- **RAGFlow Integration Refinement:** Enhancing the integration with RAGFlow for more robust AI-powered question answering capabilities.

 ## Contributing